VasanthVanan/gsi-aim-excercises/README.md

-# data-science-excercise
+# gsi-aim-excercises

-This repository contains various Jupyter notebooks for which i have created to experiment the libraries,exercises as well as regression models :
+This repository contains various Jupyter notebooks that i have created to experiment the libraries,exercises as well as the regression models :

 ## Getting Started:

-- Numpy - a Python extension module
+- Numpy - a Python extension module for scientific computing.